I’m a shopping editor, here are my top deal-hunting tips for Amazon Prime Day

 Don’t get caught out by savings that look too good to be true

 The wait is over, Amazon Prime Day is finally here.
-We’re already on day two, but you still have three more days to shop deals on thousands of products from air fryers and mattresses, to coveted tech like the AirPods Pro 2.
+We’re already on day three, but you still have time to shop deals on thousands of products from air fryers and mattresses, to coveted tech like the AirPods Pro 2.

 I’ve been writing about both Black Friday and Amazon Prime Day for seven years now, so I’ve learnt a thing or two about how to get the most out of the online giant’s sale.
 I also know that not every deal is as good as it may seem, as well as exactly how to spot the best savings amongst the sea of offers that have landed.